The Cleansing of the Temple

 Scripture as an accusation

-What Jesus says while doing this is as pointed as the action itself: "It is written, 'My house will be called a house of prayer,' but you are making it 'a den of robbers'" (Matthew 21:13, NIV).
+What Jesus says while doing this is as pointed as the action itself: "It is written, 'My house shall be called a house of prayer'; but you make it a den of robbers" (Matthew 21:13, RSV-CE).
 He is quoting, almost word for word, lines from the prophets Isaiah and Jeremiah — using Scripture the Temple authorities themselves would have known by heart to condemn what they had allowed to happen inside its walls.
 It isn't improvised outrage.
 It's a precisely aimed accusation, built from the same texts his audience considered sacred.

 The one moment that looks like this